sigmdel/lazmacropad/README.md

 A rudimentary macro keypad based on the Arduino Nano and a simple Free Pascal/Lazarus program that pastes macros into the currently focused desktop application.

-Currently this Free Pascal/Lazarus tray icon program has been tested and found to run on Linux (Mint 20.1).
+Currently the macro keypad program has been tested and found to run on Linux Mint 20.1 Mate, Mint 21 Mate and Windows 10 although there are some limitations as described below.

-> There are cosmetic problems with the macro definition screen when running on Windows 10.
-While there is a work around, it will not be published until tests determine if the problem is resolved in a newer edition of Free Pascal/Lazarus.

 ![screenshot](images/screenshot_0_6_0.jpg)

+As of version 0.6.0, *lazmacropad* is a tray application.
+This required a major reorganization of the source code.
+The three different tabs of the original program, [version 0.3.0](releases/tag/v0.3.4), where moved to windows that can be displayed independently as illustrated in the screenshot shown above.

 **Table of Content**
 <!-- TOC -->